EcsoKit/ecso/README.md

 # How to install

+Run `haxelib install ecso` and add `--library ecso` to your compilation flags.

-To use `ecso` on your system, you can refer to the [installation](https://github.com/EcsoKit/ecso/wiki/Installation) page.
+To use `ecso` from source or use nightly builds, you can refer to the [installation](https://github.com/EcsoKit/ecso/wiki/Installation) page.

 # Contribution